-Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0% Supplementary assessment opportunity permitted
+Minimum Full Period Mark for Examination Admission - 0% Full Period Mark Weight - 100% Examination Mark Weight - 0%

 Journalism Practice focuses on newswriting and editing for multi-platforms and culminates in advanced writing for the media.
 It equips students with principles and practices of media production in the contemporary environment.
 It traces the principles of content production for a diversity of media platforms.
 Students will focus on content creation and storytelling for digital platforms.